|Tuition fee type||Cost (per annum)|

 SkillSet surveys show that, despite a barrage of people attempting to enter the sector, a current and projected shortage of suitable staff exists in the broadcast and media industries in a wide range of areas including production, management and technical areas.

 The industry is fiercely competitive but the reports suggest that applicants having good technical awareness combined with well-crafted management skills and an understanding of the production process are most likely to be in demand.
-The increasing development of mixed-mode and web delivery methods such as IPTV is highlighted.
+There is a constant theme of exploring the increasing development of mixed-mode and web delivery methods such as IPTV – which is behind media systems such as Netflix, Amazon Prime and Youtube.

 All these factors are addressed by this course and graduates emerging from it are well placed to enter a wide range of jobs in organizations both large and small, stretching from positions in web-based technical solutions providers to those in general video production.